-For Stephen (A Backpacker’s Tale) and I, that means we need to get visas from Russia and Kazakhstan.
+For Stephen and I, that means we need to get visas from Russia and Kazakhstan.
 We will be using The Visa Machine that the Mongol Rally recommends since they know what they are doing and they’ll take care of the invitation letters and all the details.
 For Turkey and Georgia, we will get a visa on arrival at the border.

-For now, I’m thinking going back to Milan and stay there during the month of May.
-I hope the Visa Machine can get my visas in time; otherwise I’ll be pretty screwed since I have to fly to Puerto Rico and Brazil the first week of June and will have no other window of travel-less time before the rally.
+For now, I’m thinking of going back to Milan and stay there during the month of May.
+I hope the Visa Machine can get my visas in time; otherwise, I’ll be pretty screwed since I have to fly to Puerto Rico and Brazil the first week of June and will have no other window of travel-less time before the rally.

 Thanks to Vitalli, we have an awesome 2005 Hyundai Getz that we hope will live to the adventure.
 At the moment the car is insured in the EU, so we need to get insurance for every country we cross outside of the EU.
 As far as I know, we can get the insurance at the border.
 Someone can confirm this?
+(Update: Yes, we could!)

 This means, more document planning since I have to renew by mail, but can’t do it at the same time my passport is away because I can’t go around without any form of identification.
 Ahhh, planning and timing!!!

-We are three bloggers doing the Mongol Rally and we are more than happy to bring exposure to any company that can help us in this endeavor.
+We are two bloggers doing the Mongol Rally and we are more than happy to bring exposure to any company that can help us in this endeavor.
 We might have a good online presence, but this doesn’t mean sponsors will jump that easy to help us.